theodoragirgis/rebound/docs/index.md

 ## Features

-* Symplectic integrators (WHFast, WHFastHelio, SEI, LEAPFROG)
+* Symplectic integrators (WHFast, SEI, LEAPFROG, EOS)
-* High order symplectic integrators (SABA, WH Kernel methods)
+* High order symplectic integrators for integrating planetary systems (SABA, WH Kernel methods)
+* Hybrid symplectic integrators for planetary dynamics with close encounters (MERCURIUS)
 * High accuracy non-symplectic integrator with adaptive timestepping (IAS15)
 * Support for collisional/granular dynamics, various collision detection routines
 * The code is written entirely in C, conforms to the ISO standard C99 and can be used as a thread-safe shared library